4-11 July 2021 is NAIDOC week.

 However, there is an increase in worry about country.
-This is because, for many years, the Aboriginal and Torres Strait Islander communities have called for stronger measures to recognize, protect and maintain all features of the Indigenous culture and heritage for all Australians.
+This is because, for many years, the Aboriginal and Torres Strait Islander communities have called for stronger measures to recognise, protect and maintain all features of the Indigenous culture and heritage for all Australians.

 NAIDOC week means finally resolving many of the outstanding injustices which impact the lives of Aboriginal and Torres Strait Islander people.
 We know we cannot change the past, but we can change the way we view history.
-This week looks for ways to finalize significant and lasting change.
+This week looks for ways to finalise significant and lasting change.

 Our wonderful client, Gwenda, has shared with us how she plans to celebrate NAIDOC week.

 “As a proud Palawa woman descendent from the Tasmanian Tebrikuna Tribe, I have the privilege of currently living on the land of the Wamba Wamba nation in the small country of Finley, New South Wales, less than 20km from the mighty Murray River.

 Even though I was diagnosed with younger onset behaviour variant Frontal Temporal Dementia (FTD) nine years ago, I still remain passionate about protecting our lands and waterways.
 FTD does not define me, it is a disease that has changed my abilities but not my passion.
 It has reduced my empathy and social skills but not my ability to give and receive love.
 It has changed my personality and skills, but I am still me inside.